The Ultimate Dry Rub for Ribs

 The best pork rib rub

-When making a rub for pork ribs, I feel it is best to have a good balance of sweet, savory, and heat.
-I’ve given you the ratios that work best for me but feel free to tweak the exact amounts to your personal preferences.
+When making a rub for pork ribs, I feel it is best to balance sweet, savory, and heat.
+I’ve given you the ratios that work best for me, but feel free to tweak the exact amounts to your personal preferences.

 Put all of the ingredients into a bowl and give it a good mix to make sure it’s well combined.